Second missing California hiker rescued from mountain canyon

-LOS ANGELES A college student lost since Sunday in a California mountain canyon was rescued and flown to a hospital on Thursday, a day after her hiking companion was found dazed and dehydrated in a nearby ravine, authorities said.
+LOS ANGELES A college student lost since Sunday in a California mountain canyon was rescued and flown to a hospital on Thursday, a day after her hiking companion was found dazed, dehydrated but otherwise safe in a nearby ravine, authorities said.

-A member of the Orange County sheriff's search team fell and suffered a severe head injury as rescuers scrambled to reach 18-year-old Kyndall Jack in the rugged, heavily wooded canyon, sheriff's Lieutenant Jason Park said.
+A member of the Orange County sheriff's search team fell 60 feet and suffered a severe head injury as rescuers scrambled to reach 18-year-old Kyndall Jack in the rugged, heavily wooded canyon, Orange County sheriff's Lieutenant Jason Park said.

+After vanishing for several days, both Jack and her friend, Nicholas Cendoya, 19, ended up less than a mile from where they had parked their car in the Trabuco Canyon area of the Cleveland National Forest, about 30 miles southeast of Los Angeles, officials said.

+They had set out for an Easter holiday hike through the Holy Jim Canyon, an area characterized by rough terrain, dense brush and waterfalls, but called authorities on a cellphone after dark to say they were lost, sheriff's spokeswoman Gail Krause told Reuters.

+The cellphone went dead before authorities could get a fix on its signal to pinpoint the pair's precise location, she said.

-Rescuers were reported to have been drawn by Jack's cries for help to the spot where the California State University student was found shortly before noon local time.
-Her condition was not immediately made clear.
+Rescuers ultimately were drawn by Jack's cries for help to the spot where she was found shortly before noon local time on Thursday, Park said.

 Orange County Fire Authority Captain John Muir told reporters that Jack's relatives were elated by news that she was found alive.